helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 phosphate group transfer mechanism by looking at where the
 <sup>18</sup>O atom ends up in the products.

-## Section 9.7: Phosphate diesters in DNA and RNA
+##  9.7: Phosphate diesters in DNA and RNA

 Phosphate diesters play an absolutely critical role in nature - they are the molecular 'tape' that connect the individual nucleotides in DNA and